top of page

 Regarded as “being today’s voice for tomorrow’s generation”, national political activist and organizer of Justice 4 the Next Generation, Rev. Gregory Drumwright, is one of America’s most promising rising public theologians of this new decade.
 His leadership throughout the social justice movement has been seen on CNN, ABC, FOX, NBC and featured in articles published by Forbes, The New York Times, Washington Post, and Bloomberg, as well as

 numerous international media outlets.
-In 2022, he was highlighted in the Netflix Documentary “Civil” for his work along side Attorney Ben Crump as the minister to the family of George Floyd throughout the trial.
+In 2022, he was highlighted in the Netflix Documentary “Civil” for his work alongside Attorney Ben Crump as the minister to the family of George Floyd, throughout the trial.

-Among the many doors opened to him, Greg cherishes being a college instructor, a three-time guest to perform in the White House as a gospel singer and musician, a commencement speaker from elementary to collegiate stages, and an internationally traveled proliferator and activist.
+Among the many doors opened to him, Greg cherishes being a college instructor, a three-time guest to perform in the

+White House as a gospel singer and musician, a commencement speaker from elementary to collegiate stages, and an internationally traveled proliferator and activist.
 Drumwright’s reach builds the beloved community, indiscriminate of race, religion, gender, orientation, and social status.
 His message of non-violence and reconciliatory practice has garnered him various platforms to share his message of education, empowerment and encouragement to multigenerational audiences, corporate entities, and public institutions.
-Currently, and alongside his pastoral duties, he
+Currently, and alongside his pastoral duties, he serves as a professor of Public Speaking and Human Communication, and the Senior Principal Consultant for

 L.E.A.D.
 (Leadership Enhancement and Academic Development).